hyultis/rust_Htrace/README.md

 ```

 `line-tables-only` is the lowest level that provides enough backtrace information for HTrace (file information).
+Beware, this will increase the size of your binary.

 If you want to hide parts of file paths, you can use the `--remap-path-prefix flag`.
 Example inside `<project>/.cargo/config.toml`: